 News and Awards

 Oklahoma’s own News on 6 recently highlighted our work on the News!
-See our principal investigator and laboratory director, Dr. Jamie Rhudy and Erin (graduate student in the doctoral program) discuss our studies and give some tips on how to manage pain at home!
+See our principal investigator and laboratory director, Dr. Jamie Rhudy, and Erin (graduate student in the doctoral program) discuss our studies and give some tips on how to manage pain at home!
 Watch here: https://www.newson6.com/story/40937015/university-of-tulsa-searches-chronic-pain-cure

 Natalie’s most recent work was highlighted by the University of Tulsa’s Arts and Sciences Department.
 To see more about her work and watch her first interview, check out the article here: https://artsandsciences.utulsa.edu/trauma-sexual-assault/?fbclid=IwAR3rMp9hxPWS3g8Tko2PPguE3gq7f9CXdMIDcpnN0VzyoxhYQzxVJH42QXM

 Dr. Jamie Rhudy was awarded the inaugural University of Tulsa’s Outstanding Researcher Award!
-This award was only awarded to 3 faculty members out the entire university!
+This award was only awarded to 3 faculty members out of the entire university!
 Dr. Rhudy’s dedication to excellence and history of integrity in research speaks to his work ethic and mentorship.